KyungmanBae/rag-tutorial/README.md

 python korfactscore_lab.py --korfs_path ./KorFactScore
 ```

-이후 KorFactScore 저장소 안내에 따라 필요한 Wikipedia DB를 준비한 뒤 실행하세요.

 KorFactScore must be cloned separately.
-Please follow the original repository instructions for the required Wikipedia DB and related setup.
+In this tutorial, a SQLite database is created from a Wikipedia dump before running the verification workflow.
+Run `build_kowiki_db.py` to download/process the dump and build the database.
+After the process is complete, the generated database files should be located under:
+Then run the KorFactScore practice script:

 ---